otobrglez/otobrglez.github.com/_posts/2014-10-30-1-month-4-prototypes.md

 </tbody>
 </table>

-All of projects ware fun.
+All of projects were fun.
 I learned few things that I didn't know before, I meet few really incredible people.
 And that is why I did it. ;) And how was your October?

 [hl]: http://www.humanloan.com
 [MUBI]: https://mubi.com